okta/okta-developer-docs/README.md

 ## Theme and Plugin Contribution
-The theme and all plugins are no longer a part of the content side of this repo.
-All of the theme files live in `/packages/@okta/vuepress-theme-default` and all other plugins for the theme live in
+The theme and all plugins are in a separate package from content.
+All of the theme files live in `/packages/@okta/vuepress-theme-default` – see that package's readme for more info.

 [doc]: https://developer.okta.com
 [devforum]: https://devforum.okta.com